CaliforniaChen/CaliforniaChen.github.io/_teaching/InstanceBuilding.md

 Introducation
 ======
 The dataset, called **InstanceBuilding**, contains building instance annotation for both 3D urban scenes and UAV images simultaneously, which makes it unique.
 About 16 thousand roofs in UAV images are annotated, and 892 roofs/buildings in 3D urban scenes are annotated.
+Among these 892 buildings, more than 600 buildings are attached to others.
+In such crowded urban scenes, instance segmentation has a more signiﬁcant advantage over semantic segmentation in various applications.
 Comparisons with existing datasets can be found in our [IEEE TGRS paper](https://californiachen.github.io/publications/2022TGRS/).

 2D annotation
 ======